-This lever is focused on how government agencies can ensure workers, partners and customers have avenues for voice, representation, and meaningful opportunities to influence how a workforce or economic development agency operates.
+The empowerment lever is focused on how government agencies can ensure workers, partners and customers voice is valued, they are appropriately represented and there are meaningful opportunities to influence how a workforce or economic development agency operates.
 This could be related to budget priorities, strategic planning, program design, implementation, policy development, and even certain aspects of agency operations.

 Methods for validating empowerment should be fit-for-purpose -relevant and specific to content and target groups.
 Consider: